You Never Can Tell Chords | Chuck Berry Guitar Lesson

 | C (C6) | C (C6) | C (C6) | C (C6) |

-Chuck Berry‘s You Never Can Tell is a 16-bar blues that uses only chords I and V. Apart from the intro, the chords are the same for all five verses and the solo.
+Chuck Berry‘s You Never Can Tell is a 16-bar blues that uses only I and V chords.
+Apart from the intro, the chords remain the same for all five verses and the solo.

-Here’s the full chord progression, we’re in the key of C.
+Here’s the full chord progression in the key of C:

 ||: C (C6) | C (C6) | C (C6) | C (C6) |